maxhayim/meshmonitor-skyandsea-alert/README.md

     sky_and_sea_alert.py

-This is the only file you need to run.
+This is the only file you run or install in MeshMonitor.

 ---